pikatchu/closedsource/book/0430-bellardians.md

 For the first time since she had met him, Brielle genuinely looked surprised.
 But the surprise quickly turned into something else—pride.
 She grinned.
 “Spoken like a true Companion.”

 She folded her arms.
-“You’re the son of our commander in chief, and we’re surrounded by the best programmers in the world.
+“You're the son of our commander in chief, and we're surrounded by the best programmers in the world.
 I think we can arrange something.”

 Without another word, she gestured for him to follow.
-They walked through the underground corridors of the Senate, turning into an area Leo hadn’t seen before.
+They walked through the underground corridors of the Senate, turning into an area Leo hadn't seen before.
 The lighting was dimmer, the atmosphere quieter but charged with energy.
 Brielle glanced back at him.

-“We’re entering the Bellardian quarter,” she explained.
+“We're entering the Bellardian quarter,” she explained.
 “These are the experts in C, emulation, low-level optimization—everything that will be useful to you right now.”

 She pushed open the door to a large common room.
 Inside, several people sat at workstations, the glow of monitors casting soft blue and green hues on their faces.
 Some were deep in discussion, others typing furiously.
 A handful of them looked up as Brielle entered.